VCD Athletic F.C.: History

 In the 2009–10 season the club then joined the Isthmian League in Division One North, finishing in 8th place, however the club was demoted at the end of the season back to the Kent league.
 The reason the club was demoted was because their ground was not up to the desired standard of the Isthmian league, as the hard path around the pitch was 1 metre wide and not 2 metres.
 This was met with some controversy as the club had believed that the work were on course to complete this work by the original stated deadline, but then the league decided to bring that deadline forward for reasons unknown.
 The club played in the Kent League until 2013 when they were promoted back to the Isthmian League.
 They won Division One North the following season and were promoted to the Premier Division.
 After struggling early on, VCD ended their first season at this level in 18th position, two places above the relegation zone, following a run of six consecutive victories.
 Manager Tony Russell then resigned taking the entire side with him.
 VCD appointed Keith McMahon to replace him, but with no players at the club and only a few weeks until the start of the 2015–16 season, he was up against it from the beginning in trying to assemble a side to compete at step 3.
 Despite his efforts, the club was unable to find the consistency required and was relegated back to Division One North.
+The 2022–23 season saw VCD relegated back to the Southern Counties East Premier Division, losing an inter-step play-off to local rivals Phoenix Sports.

+In June 2023 Ross Baker and Danny Joy were named new joint managers at VCD Athletic, having parted with Sporting Club Thamesmead the same month.
+In the 2024-25 campaign, the team won 8 of their first 10 games.
+After losing only 4 league games in total, they finished as runners-up to Faversham Town.
+In the play-offs they defeated Fisher in the final to seal a return to the Isthmian League.